 - Any other essential info you want the reader to know

 The readme file is the first item on this checklist for a reason; it’s probably the most important form of documentation for any repo.
-If you don’t have any items on this checklist, make sure you at least have this one!
+If you don’t have any other items on this checklist, make sure you at least have this one!

 2. Add a CONTRIBUTING file